Quality control of finished products. Product quality control, which cannot be neglected

 efficiency

-Incoming control of product quality should be understood as control of the quality of the supplier's products received by the consumer or customer and intended for use in the manufacture, repair or operation of products.
+Incoming product quality control should be understood as quality control of the supplier’s products received by the consumer or customer and intended for use in the manufacture, repair or operation of products.

-These recommendations establish the basic provisions for the organization, conduct and registration of the results of incoming inspection of raw materials, materials, semi-finished products, components, etc., coming from suppliers to the consumer.
+These recommendations establish the basic provisions for organizing, conducting and processing the results of incoming inspection of raw materials, materials, semi-finished products, components, etc., coming from suppliers to consumers.

-The recommendations were developed with the aim of providing methodological and practical assistance to the company's specialists in the implementation and use of a product quality management system based on the application of international standards MS ISO 9000 series.
+The recommendations were developed to provide methodological and practical assistance to enterprise specialists in the implementation and use of a product quality management system based on the application of international standards ISO 9000 series.

 The main tasks of incoming control can be: